Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

 Bank stocks, UP

 Bank stocks led the market higher, in part on hopes that a stronger economy would mean more customers getting loans and paying them back with interest.
-They also rallied on hopes for lighter regulation from a Republican White House, which could spur more mergers and buyouts where investment banks could earn fees.
-JPMorgan Chase rose 10.6%, and financial stocks in the S&P 500 had the biggest gain by far among the index’s 11 sectors.
+They also rallied on hopes for lighter regulation from a Republican White House.
+JPMorgan Chase soared 11.5%, and financial stocks had the biggest gain by far among the 11 sectors that make up the S&P 500.
+Capital One Financial climbed 15%, and Discover Financial jumped 20.2% for some of the market's biggest gains on speculation their pending merger will more easily get federal clearance under Trump.

 Crypto, UP

 Trump has pledged to make the country "the crypto capital of the planet" and create a "strategic reserve" of bitcoin.
-The price of bitcoin hit an all-time high above $75,000, according to Coindesk, and was recently up 7.7% at roughly $75,466.
-Companies in the crypto industry also jumped, including trading platform Coinbase's 32.1% leap.
+The price of bitcoin hit an all-time high above $76,480, according to CoinDesk, and was recently just under $76,100.
+Companies in the crypto industry also jumped, including trading platform Coinbase's 31.1% leap.

 Tesla, UP